keybox130/Gallery-Proxy/README.md

-# Vacation Rental - Image Gallery
+# Vacation Rental - Proxy template

 > This is the Proxy template of a Vacation rental booking website.